joselado/quantum-lattice/README.md

 ## Artificial topological superconductors
-Bogoliuvov de Gennes band structructure of a two-dimensional gas in a square lattice with Rashba spin-orbit coupling, off-plane exchange field and s-wave superconducting proximity effect.
+Bogoliuvov de Gennes band structure of a two-dimensional gas in a square lattice with Rashba spin-orbit coupling, off-plane exchange field and s-wave superconducting proximity effect.
 When superconductivity is turned on, a gap opens up in the spectra hosting a non-trivial Chern number, giving rise to propagating Majorana modes in the system
 ![Alt text](screenshots/topologicalSC.png?raw=true "Artificial topological superconductor in a square lattice")